 I like to hide a folded US $50 for absolute emergencies somewhere bizarre and unexpected.
 Get creative.
 Put it in your sewing kit, an empty lipstick tube, etc.

-No matter the status of the U.S. economy, the dollar still works around the world.
+No matter the status of the U.S. economy, the dollar still works great around the world.
 Many countries prefer American dollars over alternative currencies or even their own currency.
 Cambodia, Laos, Vietnam, Mexico, Jamaica, and Ecuador are all more than fond of the American dollar, just to name a few.

 When using dollars to pay directly, always keep in mind that the hotel/restaurant/shop is in control of the exchange rate.
 You may be better off paying with the local currency which may be largely useless to you once you leave the country.